 Pitcher-style water filters are popular because they're easy to use, don't require installation and can be stored in the fridge.
 Most use an activated carbon filter that improves water taste and odor, and some are certified to do more.
 If you just want water that tastes fresher and don't have any serious water issues, this may be the way to go.
 However, you'll be limited by the volume of the pitcher and you have to refill it.
 Pitchers won't be the best choice if you have a large family, drink a lot of water, or need it for uses other than just drinking.
-In that case, we would recommend a faucet water filter, an under-sink water filter, or a whole house water treatment system all of which we discuss elsewhere in this report.
+In that case, we would recommend a faucet water filter or an under-sink water filter, which we discuss elsewhere in this report.

 One of the biggest complaints we see about pitcher water filters is that they're so slow.
 After filling the upper reservoir with tap water, it can take 10 to 30 minutes for gravity to pull the water through the filter to a storage tank below.
-Which is why our top recommendation in this category is the Clear2O Water Filtration Pitcher (Est. $25).
+That's why our top recommendation in this category is the Clear2O CWS100A Water Filtration Pitcher (Est. $30).
 It's one of the fastest filtering carafes because it attaches directly to the kitchen faucet with a hose and uses the pressure of the water to push water through the filter.

 All three of these water filter pitchers get rave reviews from users for their performance in improved taste, so two main factors in choosing one over the other will be fridge size and water consumption rates.
 The 18-cup Pur will fit only in the largest refrigerators (although some owners leave it out on the counter), while the smaller, 5-cup Pur should fit just about anywhere.

 Having said that, the Pur 5-cup is certified to reduce chlorine and remove 99.0 percent of microbial cysts; the Brita 10-cup is a better choice for reducing more taste-related contaminants; and the Pur 18-cup removes mercury and chlorine.
 All are BPA-free.